trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ## Search Wallet

-Searches a wallet, returning all matching items, and a `continuation_token` to paginate large result sets.
+Searches a wallet, returning all matching items, and a {{ field_ref("SearchResponse", "continuation_token") }} to paginate large result sets.

-If no `query` is specified, this call by default returns the first 100 items in the wallet.
+If no {{ field_ref("SearchRequest", "query") }} is specified, this call by default returns the first 100 items in the wallet.

 {{ proto_sample_start() }}